 Grow their business and sell more?

-Once you know the transformation products provide, that will make it easier to grow a targeted audience whose problems you can solve with your products and services
+Once you know the transformation products provide, that will make it easier to grow a targeted audience.
+You’ll have a group whose problems you can solve with your products and services

 At this point, once you know the outcome your business is providing, create your target client avatar.